 3. “Streets of Philadelphia” by Bruce Springsteen

 “Streets of Philadelphia” explores illness, loneliness, and how it feels to be forgotten.
-The song paints a quiet, heavy picture of a man worn down by life.
+It’s a heavy song about a man worn down by life.

 4. “Something in the Way” by Nirvana